BadlyDrawnBoy/chatgpt-goldfish/README.md

 # ChatGPT Memory

-Allows to scale the ChatGPT API to multiple simultaneous sessions with infinite contextual and adaptive memory powered by GPT and Redis datastore.
+It will hopefully allow to scale the ChatGPT API to multiple simultaneous sessions with infinite contextual and adaptive memory powered by GPT-4 and Redis datastore at some point.
 This can be visualized as follows

 <p  align="center">
 <br>